xregistry/spec/core/spec.md

 all specification defined attributes, extension attributes, Group types and Resource types.

-For brevity sake, this document doesn't include the full definition of the specification defined attributes as part of the snippets of output.
+For the sake of brevity, this document doesn't include the full definition of the specification defined attributes as part of the snippets of output.
 However, the full model definition of the Registry-level attributes can be found in [model.json](model.json), and the Group and Resource-level attributes can be found in [sample-model.json](sample-model.json).

 The request MUST be of the form: